tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 The rate at which a genetic variant occurs in a population is known as its allele frequency.
 Allele frequencies are shaped by evolutionary forces over a long period of time and hence can vary.
 This has implications for PRS research as the allele frequency distribution of variants typically varies between populations.
-It is possible to generate allele frequency statistics for each SNP in a given population, using the population information in the file pop_info.pheno.
+The following plink command uses the population information in the file pop_info.pheno to generate allele frequency statistics for each SNP in the five 1000G super-populations:

     ./code/plink --bfile data/chr1-22 --snps-only --freq --within data/pop_info.pheno